Julie-Fabre/AOC2017/Day5/README.md

 Using this rule with the above example, the process now takes 10 steps, and the offset values after finding the exit are left as 2 3 2 3 -1.

 How many steps does it now take to reach the exit?

-Your puzzle answer was 27502966.

-Both parts of this puzzle are complete!
-They provide two gold stars: **

-At this point, you should return to your advent calendar and try another puzzle.

-If you still want to see it, you can get your puzzle input.

-You can also [Shareon Twitter Google+ Reddit] this puzzle.